JWebCoder/mith/README.md

 console.log('listening on', PORT)
 ```

-Right now i still need to create the documentation, so you can check the **example.ts** file for full usage examples
+Right now i'm still working on the documentation, so you can check the **example** folder for full usage examples

 ## Available middlewares